summerginger/DataSweeper_Project/README.md

 ### Description of data source

-This dataset is from [kaggle](https://www.kaggle.com/rikdifos/credit-card-approval-prediction-using-ml), we have selected the highest number of [usability, votes and credits](https://www.kaggle.com/rikdifos/datasets).
+This dataset, from [kaggle](https://www.kaggle.com/rikdifos/credit-card-approval-prediction-using-ml), has been selected for its high ratings of [usability, votes and credits](https://www.kaggle.com/rikdifos/datasets).

 The datasets include a mix of binary, categorical and continuous features.